Research > Overview

 Special Research Equipment

-The Department of Marine Science has certain research facilities that warrant special mention because of the extraordinary research opportunities these items provide:
+The Division of Marine Science has certain research facilities that warrant special mention because of the extraordinary research opportunities these items provide:

 - Element 2 High Resolution Inductively Coupled Plasma-Mass Spectrometer (HR-ICP-MS) This instrument uses a radio frequency coil to turn a stream of argon gas into a high energy plasma.
 An ICP is an efficient means of generating ions from a sample aspirated into the plasma.
 Many labs today have an ICP emission spectrometer-a device that looks optically at the plasma to quantify elements present in the aspirated sample.
 These ICP emission spectrometers have detection limits in the ppm to ppb range, depending on the element.